 Turf toe is a condition of your big toe that results from repetitive hyperextension — when you stretch or extend your foot beyond the normal range of motion repeatedly.
-According to a best NYC podiatrist, Dr. Jennifer McCoy, football players suffer this injury more than others because of the excessive shock and stress on their feet from playing the game.
+According to a best NYC podiatrist, Dr. Sophia Solomon, football players suffer this injury more than others because of the excessive shock and stress on their feet from playing the game.

 Causes of Various Foot Injuries

 Often, the cause of a foot injury determines the resulting condition.
 For example, the common cause of plantar fasciitis is the repetition of small injuries to the fascia that stretches under your heel and arch.
 Most plantar fascia injuries occur in that area between the mid-foot and heel bone.

 If you’re suffering pain in your feet, visit a top NYC podiatrist, Dr. Sophia Solomon for a thorough exam and diagnosis to uncover the cause.
 You’re more likely to need a NYC foot specialist or podiatric doctor as a result of the following situations: